Expectations for Internship Sites

 - Every congregation requesting an intern must have a current application on file with the Contextual Learning office.
 Site applications must be updated and resubmitted every year.

-- The congregation's financial obligations include: stipend, FICA, health insurance, housing or housing and utility allowance, work-related expenses, car/mileage reimbursement, cluster meeting expenses, new supervisor orientation registration fee (when applicable), travel pool fee, administration fee, moving expenses.
+- The congregation's financial obligations include: stipend, FICA, housing and utilities and/or housing and utility allowance, work-related expenses, car/mileage reimbursement, cluster meeting expenses, new supervisor orientation registration fee (when applicable), travel pool fee, administration fee, moving expenses.
 Please refer to the Financial Matters page for details on these financial obligations.

 - New supervisors will attend a New Supervisor Orientation prior to the beginning of internship.

 - The supervisor is responsible for forming the lay committee.

 - The supervisor will arrange at least one hour per week for a supervisory meeting with the intern, concerning theological reflection, pastoral identity and ministry.
 This time should be kept free from external interruptions and routine calendar planning, and should focus on the intern's development as a pastor.

 - The supervisor will attend internship clusters with the intern.

 - The supervisor will complete the ELCA's three-month, mid-point, and final evaluations of the intern.

 The lay committee

 - A lay committee, usually consisting of five to eight congregational members, will be a special resource to the intern.
 The committee will observe the intern's work, engage in regular discussions with the intern, and provide feedback and evaluation.
 Please review the Lay Committee Handbook.